Updated July 18, 2023

 Download the free eBook to find out why perk stipends and lifestyle spending accounts have become the most common new perk.

-There aren't a lot of steps to set-up a meal allowance.
+Setting up a meal allowance isn't a heavy lift for HR teams.
 Below we break them down into two steps.